Identifying multi-compartment Hodgkin-Huxley models with high-density extracellular voltage recordings: Conclusions, Limitations, and Future Work

 \section{Conclusions, Limitations, and Future Work}

 \paragraph{Summary} We presented an approach for identifying detailed biophysical neuron models from high-density extracellular voltage recordings.
 Our method recovers not only membrane conductances but also the spatial position of a neuron relative to the recording probe, solely from extracellular data.
-We presented an approach to state inference and parameter estimation using an Extended Kalman Filter (EKF), which provides robustness to model misspecification and accurate inference even when the assumed dynamics deviate from the true underlying system.
+We further developed a state-inference and parameter-estimation framework based on an Extended Kalman Filter (EKF), which provides robustness to model misspecification and accurate inference even when the assumed dynamics deviate from the true underlying system.

-\paragraph{Limitations and Future Work} One limitation of using an EKF to estimate model parameters is its computational cost: while we have developed a diagonal approximation to the filtering distribution, running an EKF is still computationally more costly than MSE minimization, especially for very large models.
-On top of this, any approximation made by the EKF (linearizing the dynamics, diagonal approximation) could bias parameter recovery.
-While we empirically found that our method could accurately recover parameters across a range of tasks, the approximations might have stronger effects on other models.
-Moreover it is common for biophysical models to exhibit parameter degeneracy: different combinations of maximum conductances can produce similar voltage dynamics, which can limit the identifiability of individual biophysical parameters, even when predictions match the data well.
+\paragraph{Limitations and Future Work} A limitation of the EKF for parameter estimation is its computational cost: even with diagonal or block-diagonal approximations, it remains more expensive than MSE minimization, particularly for large models.
+Additionally, EKF approximations may bias parameter recovery: while the block-diagonal EKF recovered parameters accurately in our evaluations, the diagonal approximation was less reliable in certain cell–probe geometries.
+Moreover, biophysical models often exhibit parameter degeneracy, where different conductance combinations yield similar voltage dynamics, limiting identifiability even when predictions fit the data well.

 Finally, while our results demonstrate the feasibility of biophysical inference from extracellular recordings at the single-cell level in idealized settings, extending this framework to real \textit{in vivo} conditions remains a significant challenge.
-In particular, real recordings involve complex networks of interacting neurons.
+Real recordings involve complex networks of interacting neurons.
 A natural next step is to move beyond isolated cells and model local neural populations surrounding the probe.
 Given knowledge of the targeted brain region, one could incorporate priors on network structure and cell types informed by anatomical and physiological studies, enabling more comprehensive modeling of \textit{in vivo} extracellular signals.

 \paragraph{Conclusion} Overall, our method---based on a combination of state-space modeling and differentiable simulation---opens up possibilities to estimate properties across the entire morphologies of neurons from extracellular signals alone.
 This approach will enable new analysis of how cells generate action potentials and open new avenues for studying the biophysical contributions to neural computation.